drhelius/foundry-workshop/challenge02/readme.md

 # Challenge 02 - Support Ticket Triage

 Welcome back!
 In this challenge you will compose an agent-driven workflow that triages customer support tickets by combining lightweight specialized agents.
-This builds on the Azure AI Agents SDK experience from the first challenge and introduces connected agents so one agent can orchestrate the others.
+This builds on the Microsoft Foundry Agents SDK experience from the first challenge and introduces connected agents so one agent can orchestrate the others.

 If you get stuck at any point, flag it for your coach.